microsoft/AzureAutomaticGradingEngine/README.md

 The scheduler is set to run every 12 hours by default and you can change the TimerTrigger expression. https://github.com/microsoft/AzureAutomaticGradingEngine/blob/master/AzureAutomaticGradingEngineFunctionApp/ScheduleGraderFunction.cs

-testresult: saves Nunit xml test result.
+testResults: saves Nunit xml test result.

 ## Generate the Prebuilt package